cronkitedata/rstudyguide/docs/031-select-filter.md

            weekday = dow,
-           narcan :  gender,  #vars narcan through gender in the list contains ("yn")    # has "yn" in the name
+           narcan :  gender,  #vars narcan through gender in the list contains ("yn")    # has "yn" in the name where (is.numeric)
            )
 ```

+In this example, we've selected the columns :

+      id
+      narcan THROUGH gender in the order they appear in the data frame
+      any variable that contains "yn" in its name
+      any numerica column

+This is super powerful when you get a dataset with tons of columns and you don't want to have to type out their names.
+It's also super powerful when you want to do the same thing to a bunch of similar columns.
+(We'll get to that later.)

 ## Filter - choosing rows